Chrysactinia pinnata

 Chrysactinia pinnata is a Mexican species of flowering plants in the family Asteraceae.
 It is native to northeastern Mexico, the states of Coahuila, Nuevo León, Querétaro, San Luis Potosí, and Tamaulipas.

-Chrysactinia pinnata is a shrub up to 80 cm (32 inches) tall.
-Leaves are pinnately lobed.
-Flower heads have yellow ray flowers and yellow-orange disc flowers.
-Achenes are black.
+This species is a shrub that can grow up to 80 cm (32 inches) tall, with pinnately lobed leaves.
+Its flower heads feature yellow ray flowers and yellow-orange disc flowers, while the Achenes are black.
 The species grows in forests and chaparral brushlands.